crwlrsoft/url/README.md

 ```

 And that's the same for all components that are listed under the [available
 url components](#available-url-components).

-And for the query string you can
-also just provide an array:
+And the query can even be set as an array:

 ```php
 $url = Url::parse('https://www.example.com/foo');